-This is the 11th year of water quality monitoring of Leesville Lake by University of Lynchburg (formerly Lynchburg College in previous years of study) in partnership with Leesville Lake Association (LLA).
-Eleven years of data continue to strengthen our understanding of Leesville Lake's water quality and support our effort to manage this important natural resource.
-In addition, the Leesville Lake Water Quality Committee in partnership with University of Lynchburg is entering its 5th year of a study throughout the Pigg River Watershed to pinpoint problems and diagnose potential solutions.
+This is the 12th year of water quality monitoring of Leesville Lake by University of Lynchburg (formerly Lynchburg College in previous years of study) in partnership with Leesville Lake Association (LLA).
+Twelve years of data continue to strengthen our understanding of Leesville Lake's water quality and support our effort to manage this important natural resource.
+In addition, the Leesville Lake Water Quality Committee in partnership with University of Lynchburg is entering its 6th year of a study throughout the Pigg River Watershed (not funded by AEP) to pinpoint problems and diagnose potential solutions.
 Understandings from this study will continuously be incorporated into our understanding of lake function and management.
 Findings from the Pigg River are published separately.